Fred Thompson: Legal defense for Lewis Libby

 In 2006, he served on the advisory board of the legal defense fund for I. Lewis "Scooter" Libby Jr., who was indicted and later convicted of lying to federal investigators during their investigation of the Plame affair.
-Thompson, who had never met Libby before volunteering for the advisory board, said he was convinced Libby was innocent.
+Thompson, who had never met Libby before volunteering for the advisory board, said he was convinced that Libby was innocent.
 The Scooter Libby Legal Defense Fund Trust set out to raise more than $5 million to help finance the legal defense of Vice President Dick Cheney's former chief of staff.
 Thompson hosted a fundraiser for the Libby defense fund at his home in McLean, Virginia.
 After Bush commuted Libby's sentence, Thompson released a statement: "I am very happy for Scooter Libby.
 I know that this is a great relief to him, his wife and children.
 This will allow a good American, who has done a lot for his country, to resume his life."